RachelZhang2018/zhangrui.github.io/_posts/2021-07-01-Object-Detection-and-Segmentation.markdown

 # Object Localization

-It is a regression problem, output $(x,y,w,h)$ of the bounding box of the object in a digital image.
+It is a regression problem, output $$(x,y,w,h)$$ of the bounding box of the object in a digital image.

 **Loss Function**: Usually, L2 norm (MSE, **Mean Squared Error**) is applied.